Gregory Dell'Omo: Biography

-Dell’Omo received a Bachelor of Arts in economics from Montclair State University, a Master of Science in industrial relations from Rutgers University and a Ph.D. in industrial relations/human resource management from the University of Wisconsin-Madison.
+Dell'Omo received a Bachelor of Arts in economics from Montclair State University, a Master of Science in industrial relations from Rutgers University and a Ph.D. in industrial relations/human resource management from the University of Wisconsin-Madison.

-Dell’Omo began his academic career at Canisius College as an assistant professor.
+Dell'Omo began his academic career at Canisius College as an assistant professor.
 He then joined St. Joseph's University where he was a professor of management and also held a sequence of academic and administrative positions, including Dean of the Haub School of Business, Associate Vice President for Academic Affairs and Vice President for External Affairs.
-Prior to assuming presidency at Rider, Dell’Omo served for ten years as the seventh president of Robert Morris University.
+Prior to assuming presidency at Rider, Dell'Omo served for ten years as the seventh president of Robert Morris University.

-Dell’Omo oversaw the controversial relocation of Westminster Choir College of Rider University from its Princeton campus to Rider’s main campus in Lawrenceville.
+Dell’Omo oversaw the controversial relocation of Westminster Choir College of Rider University from its Princeton campus to Rider's main campus in Lawrenceville.
+The relocation and residual interest in the Princeton campus are matters currently being litigated, with alumni, faculty, and the Princeton Theological seminary as plaintiffs.

-The Rider University Board of Trustees extended Dell’Omo’s Presidency through 2024.
+Dell'Omo has twice been named in motions of no confidence by the university's faculty.
+The initial vote of no confidence in 2017 cited 'rash actions' and an authoritarian leadership style, and called for him to regain the confidence of the faculty.
+The second vote in February 2022 calls specifically for his removal by the board of trustees, citing that his policies "...have seriously eroded Rider's financial position, reducing net income by $6 million, increasing non-teaching expenses by $8 million between 2015 and 2019 (pre-pandemic) while significantly increasing Rider's debt, in a time period where peer institutions in Rider's market experienced increased enrollment and net revenue.”
+The full motion also references the 'near-destruction of Westminster Choir College as well as a failure of the administration to meet "important benchmarks of the University's strategic plan as approved by the Board of Trustees", as well as other issues.